mviereck/kaptain/README.md

  - [Download package kaptain for debian](https://github.com/mviereck/kaptain/raw/master/kaptain_0.73-2_amd64_debian.deb).
 ## Ubuntu, Mint and other forks of Ubuntu
 kaptain is available in repositories of Ubuntu 14.04: http://packages.ubuntu.com/trusty/kaptain.
-The provided packages can be installed on Ubuntu 16.04, too.
+The provided packages can be installed on Ubuntu 16.04 and 18.04, too.
 The package provided here is a copy from Ubuntu repository.
  - [Download package kaptain for Ubuntu](https://github.com/mviereck/kaptain/raw/master/kaptain_0.73-1_amd64_ubuntu.deb).

 Most likely, the Ubuntu package of kaptain will work on other Ubuntu-based distributions like Linux Mint, too.